Kindler syndrome: Symptoms and signs

+like gingivitis, esophageal stenosis, and colitis.

+Cause

+Kindler syndrome is the rarest of the epidermolysis bullosa types with only 400 cases known worldwide.

-Kindler syndrome is an autosomal recessive genodermatosis.
+It is an autosomal recessive genodermatosis.
 The KIND1 gene mutated in Kindler syndrome codes for the protein kindlin-1, which is thought to be active in the interactions between actin and the extracellular matrix (focal adhesion plaques).
 Kindler syndrome was first described in 1954 by Theresa Kindler.

 Diagnosis

 Clinical and genetic tests are used to confirm diagnosis.